Arcadia-Science/noveltree/docs/usage.md

 > #### Parameter descriptions:
 >
 > `input`: Complete filepath to input samplesheet.
 May be locally stored, or remotely stored (again - if remote, provide S3 URI, or hyperlink to other cloud storage).<br/>
 > `mcl_inflation`: DEFAULT "1.5,2.0,2.5,3.0".
 Quoted, comma-separated list of MCL inflation parameters to be tested when clustering proteins into orthogroups with OrthoFinder.
-A single value is also allowed - no testing will occur in this case.<br/>
+A single value is also allowed - no testing will occur in this case.
+Based on our own [analyses](https://doi.org/10.57844/arcadia-z08x-v798), we would suggest using an inflation parameter of `2.5` if you elect to use a singular value.<br/>
 > `min_ungapped_length`: DEFAULT: 20.
 The minimum ungapped length of cleaned/trimmed multiple sequence alignments.<br/>
 > `min_num_spp_per_og`: DEFAULT: 4.
 Minimum # of species a gene family must contain for phylogenetic inference.<br/>
 > `min_num_grp_per_og`: DEFAULT: 1.
 Minimum # of 'higher' order taxonomic groups an gene family must contain for phylogenetic inference.<br/>